 A large part of oregano’s health benefits come from its essential oils.
 When the leaves are dried much of the oils dissipate, along with some of the nutrients in it.
 Even other nutrients and phytochemicals not present in the oils can become damaged and made less effective when the herb is dried for long periods.
 Thus the fresher the plant is, the better it will be as a nutrient source.
 This will always be available if you grow your own oregano.

-How to grow Oregano hydroponically
+How to Hydro Grow Oregano

 Oregano is a perennial bush.
 You can grow it for many years by using twigs.
 It needs watering regularly – or it can dry out without any warning.